dlschwartz/cv/index.md

 ![profile picture](/cv/images/headshot2019.jpg)

 ## Short Bio
-Daniel L. Schwartz is Associate Professor of History and Associate Director of the [Center of Digital Humanities Research](http://codhr.dh.tamu.edu/){:target="_blank"} at Texas A&M University.
-He directs [Syriaca.org](http://syriaca.org){:target="_blank"},   a linked-open data project dedicated to advancing scholarship in the field of Syriac Studies and to preserving Syriac cultural heritage.
-He is the editor of Syriaca.org’s SPEAR: Syriac Persons, Events, and Relations, an online prosopographical research tool, and the co-editor of the Syriac Taxonomy, a domain ontology for Syriac Studies.
-He is the author of _[Paideia and Cult: Christian Initiation in Theodore of Mopsuestia](https://chs.harvard.edu/CHS/article/display/5813.daniel-l-schwartz-paideia-and-cult-christian-initiation-in-theodore-of-mopsuestia){:target="_blank"}_ and the editor, with Neil McLynn and Arietta Papaconstantinou, of _Conversion in Late Antiquity:
+I am Associate Professor of History and Associate Director of the [Center of Digital Humanities Research](http://codhr.dh.tamu.edu/){:target="_blank"} at Texas A&M University.
+I direct [Syriaca.org](http://syriaca.org){:target="_blank"}, a linked-open data project dedicated to advancing scholarship in the field of Syriac Studies and to preserving Syriac cultural heritage.
+I am the editor of Syriaca.org’s SPEAR: Syriac Persons, Events, and Relations, an online prosopographical research tool, and the co-editor of the Syriac Taxonomy, a domain ontology for Syriac Studies.
+I am the author of _[Paideia and Cult: Christian Initiation in Theodore of Mopsuestia](https://chs.harvard.edu/CHS/article/display/5813.daniel-l-schwartz-paideia-and-cult-christian-initiation-in-theodore-of-mopsuestia){:target="_blank"}_ and the editor, with Neil McLynn and Arietta Papaconstantinou, of _Conversion in Late Antiquity:
 Christianity, Islam, and Beyond_.